Legal Help for Child Sexual Abuse

 Legal Rights for Adult Survivors and Child Victims

 When it comes to your legal rights, where you live makes a difference.
-From the legal definition of “child seduction” (which covers a broad range of child sexual abuse crimes) to the statute of limitations for a particular sex crime, each state has it’s own separate laws.
+From the legal definition of “child seduction” (which covers a broad range of child sexual abuse crimes) to the statute of limitations for a particular sex crime, each state has its own separate laws.

 The RAINN (Rape, Abuse & Incest National Network) legal rights database provides a clear and concise guide to many aspects of the child sexual abuse laws in your state, including state-specific information on: